 We are over the moon with this success story.
 After over two years of legal battles they can enjoy their family life and not worry about an immigration officer knocking on the door and asking for proof of romance.

-We celebrate the outcome.
-And yet, we encourage clients and friends of clients to come to us before applying and before getting refused.
+As legal representatives, we celebrate the outcome.
+And yet, we encourage clients and friends of clients to come to us before applying for a visa and before getting refused.
 We could have saved years of litigation by making their application in a different way.